MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 # Benchmarks in Viva Engage analytics

-_Benchmarks_ is a Viva Engage Premium feature that shows you how your metrics perform in comparison to other customers that use Viva Engage.
+The _benchmarks_ feature in Viva Engage Premium shows how your metrics perform in comparison to other customers that use Viva Engage.
 Only verified and network admins can enable benchmarks in Viva Engage.

 ## How we calculate benchmarks